 1/2 Tsp Dried onion (sometimes called onion granules)

 1 Tsp Rosemary (or herb of your choice, dried or fresh – chopped)

 1/2 Tsp Himalayan rock salt

 Black Pepper (to taste)

-First soak your cashew nuts in the 2 cups of water and 1/2 tsp salt.
+First, soak your cashew nuts in the 2 cups of water and 1/2 tsp salt.
 They need at least 2 hours but if possible leave them overnight.
-Drain them and rinse and then pop in to a blender with the rest of the ingredients.
+Drain them and rinse and then pop into a blender with the rest of the ingredients.
 Blend for a few minutes until smooth.
 Adjust seasoning to taste and then serve!

-I found this a little on the salty side for me so the next time round I didn’t add salt when soaking the cashews.
+I found this a little on the salty side for me so the next time around I didn’t add salt when soaking the cashews.
 You can use whatever flavours you like – chilli would be a great addition, as would some sage or even maybe some olive tapenade for something a little different.
 If you up the liquid slightly you can also make a lovely dip too – perfect for Saturday nights in front of the TV with some delicious homemade sweet potato crisps 🙂